 Help Wanted Ad in the Wrenvel Herald, Published September 1

 Needed: groundskeeper for the Wrenvel Cemetery, until such time as the previous groundskeeper is fit for duty again.
 Reasonable pay, flexible hours.

-I often distracted myself with long walks, hoping that the smell of the grass and the soft babbling of the stream would clear out my cluttered consciousness.
+I often distracted myself with long walks, hoping the smell of the grass and the soft babbling of the stream would clear my cluttered consciousness.
 These days it was mostly occupied with guilt.
-It was a tenacious feeling, one that refused to be dislodged too easily, and so my stroll took me farther out of town than usual.
+It was a tenacious feeling, one that refused to be dislodged too easily, so my stroll took me farther out of town than usual.

 What’s done is done, I told myself.
 At least I tried where others wouldn’t have dared.